-RSS has a complement of six transmission gratings: one standard surface-relief grating (PG0300) and five volume phase holographic (VPH) gratings - see Table 7.2.
+RSS has a complement of seven transmission gratings: one standard surface-relief grating (PG0300) and six volume phase holographic (VPH) gratings - see Table 7.2.
+Six gratings are installed in the magazine at any time.
+From the beginning of 2022-2 on, the PG0300 grating will be replaced by the PG0700 grating in the magazine.
+Information on the new grating is provided in the table below and the RSS simulator.
 VPH gratings have the characteristic that their efficiency varies with input angle (see Fig. 7.2), and thus a single grating can cover a large wavelength range with good efficiency by changing the relative angle between the collimated beam and the grating normal.
 This is accomplished using a rotating stage.
-The RSS camera is then articulated to twice the grating angle since the VPH efficiency curve for a given grating angle typically is at a maximum at the Littrow wavelength.
+The RSS camera is then articulated to twice the grating angle since the VPH efficiency curve for a given grating angle typically is at a maximum at the Littrow wavelength (note that the PG0700 grating uses off-Littrow configurations).
 The angle of the grating also affects spectral resolution.
 The higher the value of the grating tilt, the higher the spectral resolving power for a given slit width.